sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-46.md

 ### Rewriting `sqrt` using `iterative-improve`

-This exercice is not just about algorithm, but also how to handle abstraction.
+This exercise is not just about algorithms, but also how to handle abstraction.
 If you want to solve ｀ iterative-improve ｀ for only the first question, you arrive at something like this, where `good-enough?` takes only `guess` as parameter:

 ```scheme
 (define (iterative-improve good-enough? improve)